Operations Data (AQA A Level Business): Revision Note

 Worked Example

 Lola Bakery produces specialist Indian and Bangladeshi breads, which are sold to restaurants in the Manchester area.
-Batch production is used in the factory to manufacture the range of breads, and the factory can produce a maximum of 68,400 units per month.
-In May factory output was 51,420 units
+The factory uses batch production to manufacture the range of breads, with a maximum production capacity of 68,400 units per month.
+In May, factory output was 51,420 units.

 Step 1: Divide the current output by the maximum output